Did you come here from a link on another website? See page bottom for latest version of this page.

 you go to these pages, you will need to agree again to the site conditions to

 Skier's Responsibility Code also applies

-Following is the official code of conduct for skiers, much of which is
+Following is the official code of conduct for skiers (but see the expanded code to 10 points below), much of which is

 incorporated in Colorado's Ski Safety Act of 1979:

 can be enjoyed in many ways.
 At ski areas you may see people using alpine,

 snowboard, telemark, cross country and other specialized ski equipment, such as

 that used by disabled or other skiers.
 Regardless of how you decide to enjoy the

 slopes, always show courtesy to others and be aware that there are